 Birth Trauma Recovery

-Find relief and release from deeply held anxiety and pain around a previous birth trauma without having to relive it.
+Find relief from anxiety and pain from a difficult or traumatic birth without having to relive it.
 Instant change in just 3 sessions.
+Online & face-to-face.

 I founded Birthzang after having an incredible birth experience that enlightened me that with the right tools and skills at her fingertips, any woman can have a positive birth experience.